 Subproperty of: E63 Beginning of Existence.
 P92 brought into existence (was brought into existence by): E77

 Superproperty of: E83 Type Creation.
 P135 created type (was created by): E55 Type

-Scope note: This property allows a conceptual E65 Creation Event to be linked to the E28 Conceptual an example, this is the composition of a poem, not its commitment to paper.
+Scope note: This property allows a conceptual E65 Creation Event to be linked to the E28 Conceptual

 Object created by it.